 It's easy keeping active in Norikura

 Mt.
 Norikura and the highland area at its foothills is an outdoor lover's dream.
 When you visit, you'll find plenty of opportunity for mountain biking, rock climbing, and hiking and trekking.

 It's a popular area to hike, with buses running to the Norikura Bus Terminal located near the summit of Mt.
 Norikura.
 This is one of Japan's highest roads, and private cars are prohibited.
 From the bus terminal, it's about an hour and a half hike to Kengamine, Norikura's highest peak.

 Snow all year round

 Along the northeastern section of the mountain, there's an area known as Big Snowy Valley.
 Permanently covered in snow, this zone is popular for skiing through the summer.
 Visitors hike up the trail and then ski down the mountainside.

 Hike Norikura in the summer for alpine vegetation and flowers and in the autumn to see the changing leaves.
 Norikura has many shorter woodland hikes around the beautiful Bandokoro and Zengoro waterfalls and Ushidome Pond.

 The magnificent triple waterfall known as Sanbondaki, located about a half-hour hike from the Sanbondaki bus stop, is another sight well-worth the detour.

-If you're an athlete, Mt.
-Norikura hosts a couple of high-profile events, including the Heavenly Marathon which crosses portions of Norikura's snow corridor.
+If you're an athlete, the Norikura area hosts a couple of high-profile events, including the Heavenly Marathon which crosses portions of Norikura's snow corridor.
 In August competitors charge up the mountain during the All Japan Norikura Mountain Cycling Race.